jackblandin/jackblandin/content/paper_summaries/zhou-li-2018.md

 * PCTL is a logic for stating probabilistic quantification of properties.
 E.g. “is the probability that the agent reaches the unsafe area within 10 steps smaller than 5%?”
 * Can use PCTL model checker to generate counter examples - e.g. the model checker can generate a policy with “probability agent reaches unsafe area within 10 steps is larger than 5%”
 * Counterexample generation can be viewed as supplementing negative examples for the learner.
 Thus, the learner will try to find a policy that not only imitates the expert’s demos, but also stays away from the failure scenarios as captured by the counterexamples.
+* **Note that "safety" here refers to states that have a high negative reward.
+Therefore, the reward function is not soley based on the task at hand.**
+* The safety check is an input to the algorithm.
+Therefore, it must be manually defined beforehand.
+* Different from learning from failures because failures don't need to actually be demonstrated.
+Basically, **this approach is just a constrained optimization problem, where the constraint is a safety-constraint manually defined beforehand.**

+### Second pass

+##### Problem formulation
+**Safety issue** definition in AL context - An agent following the learnt policy would have a higher probability of entering unsafe states than it should.

+Problem motivation
+* There are multiple reasons that can give rise to safety issues.
+* First, it is possible that the expert policy πE itself has a high probability of reaching the unsafe states.
+* Second, human experts often tend to perform only successful demonstrations that do not highlight the unwanted situations.
+This lack of negative examples in the training set can cause the learning agent to be unaware of the existence of those unsafe states.
+In particular, if there are states with high positive and high negative rewards, IL/AL will only learn the positive states since the expert will avoid the negative ones.

+##### Algorithm
+Given an initial policy π0, a specification Φ and a learning objective (as captured by epsilon) the framework iterates between a verifier and a learner to search for a policy π∗ that satisfies both Φ and epsilon.
+One invariant that this framework maintains is that all the πi’s in the candidate policy set satisfy Φ.

+* Start from an initial policy π0
+* Each time the learner learns a new policy, the verifier checks if the specification is satisfied.
+    * If true, then this policy is added to the candidate set
+    * Otherwise the verifier will generate a (minimal) counterexample and add it to the counterexample set.
+* During the learning phase, the learner uses both the counterexample set and candidate set to find a policy that is close to the (unknown) expert policy and far away from the counterexamples.
+* Converges when learned policy is epsilon-close to the expert policy and satisfies the specification.

+Apply same max-margin separation principle to maximize the distance between the candidate policies and the counterexamples.

+### Open questions